Why does my vagina smell?

 So, let’s get onto 8 reasons for different vaginal odours and a few tips on how to make your vagina smell nice.

-_2._your_period"> 2.
-Your period
+2. Your period

 You might have noticed that your vagina has a metallic or coppery smell when you’re menstruating.
 A lot of the time this is super normal and nothing to be worried about.
 Your vaginal flora can become a little unbalanced when you’re on your period because blood has a higher pH level.
 This can also happen if you experience light bleeding caused by sex, which is quite common.
 The smell will usually go away after your period.
-If it doesn’t or if you’re at all worried about the strong vaginal smell, you should book an appointment to see your GP, just in case it’s something else that needs to be looked at.
+If it doesn’t or if you’re at all worried about the strong vaginal odour, you should book an appointment to see your GP, just in case it’s something else that needs to be looked at.

 If you notice a yeast-like smell down there, you might have vaginal thrush.
 These kinds of infections are really common and nothing to be ashamed of (guys can even get male thrush too, you know – we wrote a whole guide about it).
 A vaginal thrush infection will usually cause itching, burning and changes to your discharge, which can be white and lumpy.
 The discharge doesn’t usually smell, but if you have a more serious case of vaginal thrush and your vagina smells bad, you should see your GP to rule out any underlying conditions.

-_4._forgotten_tampon"> 4.
-Forgotten tampon
+4. Forgotten tampon

 This is way more common than you might think.
 If your vagina smells bad, even rotten (sorry, there’s no nice way to put that), there’s a chance you may have forgotten to take a tampon out.
 When this happens, bacteria builds up in the forgotten tampon and causes your vagina to smell this way.

 This is nothing to be embarrassed about, we promise.
 However, forgotten tampons can cause health problems as they really shouldn’t stay up there too long, and can even lead to the potentially fatal ‘Toxic Shock Syndrome’ (TSS) – so you need to get it removed.
-You can try to remove the tampon yourself, but if you can’t, it’s very important that you get to a GP or a sexual health clinic to have it taken our as soon as possible.
+You can try to remove the tampon yourself, but if you can’t, it’s very important that you get to a GP or a sexual health clinic to have it taken out as soon as possible.

-_5._sexually_transmitted_infections_(sti)"> 5.
-Sexually transmitted infections (STI)
+5. Sexually transmitted infections (STI)

 If you’ve noticed an unpleasant odour or if your vagina smells like fish (like with bacterial vaginosis), you might have an STI like trichomoniasis (pronounced: trick-o-muh-nye-sis).
-If you have this STI you’ll also notice more vaginal discharge than normal that’s thin, thick or frothy and also yellow / green in colour.
+If you have this STI you’ll also notice more vaginal discharge than normal that’s thin, thick or frothy and also yellow/green in colour.
 You might also experience swelling, soreness and itching around your vagina and pain when you pee or have sex.
 If you suspect you have an STI, you should visit a sexual health clinic.
 Don’t be embarrassed to do this.
 The staff at sexual health clinics are lovely, helpful, understanding and let’s be honest – they’ve seen everything.
 E-v-e-r-y-t-h-i-n-g.

-_7._urinary_tract_infection_(uti)"> 7.
-Urinary tract infection (UTI)
+7. Urinary tract infection (UTI)

-If you notice an ammonia type smell down there, you might have a urinary tract infection, which can also cause pain, burning and even a high temperature.
+If you notice an ammonia-type smell down there, you might have a urinary tract infection, which can also cause pain, burning and even a high temperature.
 UTI symptoms include:

 • Pain or burning when you pee